Biacode/scala-cheatsheet/README.md

 Scala is pure object-oriented language.
 Every value is an object.\
 Scala is functional language because every function is a value.

-In genera, in computer science there is some terms describing programming languages as well as paradigms.
+In general, in computer science there is some terms describing programming languages as well as paradigms.

 In scala terms we have
 ```